PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 16:56:19
+Last updated: 2024-04-02 16:56:53
-Random Quote: He who controls others may be powerful, but he who has mastered himself is mightier still. - Laozi
+Random Quote: Honesty is the first chapter in the book of wisdom. - Thomas Jefferson